Places to Visit in Scotland

 Church Interior

-As church stained glass windows go, those in Queen's Cross Church are perhaps not particularly impressive (see above) but they are distinctively Mackintosh and tie in with the other internal elements of the church.
-The illustration of the window on the left is of the liturgical west window behind the pulpit at the front of the church.
+As church stained glass windows go, those in Queen's Cross Church are perhaps not particularly impressive (see left and right) but they are distinctively Mackintosh and tie in with the other internal elements of the church.
+The illustration of the window on the left is of the liturgical west window behind the pulpit at the front of the church which is also to be seen in the illustration above.

 The Church Today